-- Type of product i.e. whether accumulation or pathways, and within accumulation whether the product is a SIPP or workplace group personal pension. - Products where Firms provide similar services, for example in the case of a SIPP whether the provider has responsibility for setting and monitoring the investment strategy. - Similar membership cohort, for example staff schemes for staff of the provider.
+- | Type of product i.e. whether accumulation or pathways, and within accumulation whether the product is a SIPP or workplace group personal pension. - Products where Firms provide similar services, for example whether the provider has responsibility for setting and monitoring the investment strategy.